 Individuals who move someone against their will may be committing kidnapping in California.
 The state uses several specific laws to deal with kidnapping charges, including CA Penal Code Section 207: Kidnapping.

-You can find out how California’s kidnapping charges work right here with the Simmrin Law Group.
+You can find out how California’s kidnapping charges work with the Simmrin Law Group.
 Strengthen your understanding of the definition of kidnapping.
-Go over the repercussions for a conviction and consider some legal defenses.
+Go over the repercussions of a conviction and consider some legal defenses.